A while ago when I was still in the States, I read an interesting article about a middle-aged guy who tried to go to Kansas from Florida.

-But after getting off, he got surprised and puzzled because the area looked totally different from his memories.
+But after getting off from the bus, he got surprised and puzzled because the area looked totally different from what he remembers.

 Wondering why the town looked so much different, he walked back to the bus station thinking of asking someone the direction.
 But before asking, he noticed the simplest reason why the town looked different when he saw the sign on a building saying,